These are shocking statistic facts – Children 74.5 million in the United States:

 - pelvic pain

-When dealing with psychosomatic diseases your doctor may find it tricky to give you a diagnosis and treatment plan since the reals cause may be under the radar.
+When dealing with psychosomatic conditions your doctor may find it tricky to give you a diagnosis and treatment plan since the reals cause may be under the radar.

-While modern medical treatments for psychosomatic diseases include a combination of drug therapy, psychoanalysis, and behaviour therapy, many patients can learn to manage stress without drugs using natural treatments.
+While modern medical treatments for psychosomatic conditions include a combination of drug solution, psychoanalysis, and behaviour solution, many patients can learn to manage stress without drugs using natural treatments.

 The key is to look for a source of stress and by treating the underlying stress it may be possible to heal the physical problems.